DoritosLover1/Assembly-Codes/README.md

 # Introduction
-Hello guys, this is a kinda Assembly codes -ARMV7- at EMU8086
+Hello guys, this is a kinda Assembly codes at EMU8086 and ARMV7

 # Exercise Your Exams
 These questions, which just here, all about either old exam problems or just kinda real-life problems.